Five reasons why young people need wills

 You don’t want to be a statistic, right?
 Making a will is something everyone over 18 should do but many people don’t get around to it.
 Most Australians under 50 don’t have a will.
 Buck the trend, write a will and update it whenever you experience a major life change like starting a family, buying a home or getting married.

 Call us today on 03 9667 6444 for a confidential, obligation-free discussion about your circumstances.
-In addition to our face-to-face will writing services, you can purchase DIY Legal Will Kits online or buy a copy from major Australia Post stores or selected newsagency outlets in Victoria.
+In addition to our face-to-face will writing services, you can complete your will online in as little as 30 minutes for just $69.

 We're here to help you every step of the way